-Preheat a large pan or a griddle over medium heat and lightly grease it with coconut oil or spray.
+Preheat a large pan or a griddle over medium heat and lightly grease it with oil.
 We attempted to cook the french toast without oil but had the best results using it.

 Dip each slice of bread in the batter for about 20 seconds on each side and then place onto the heated griddle.
 Cook for about 3-4 minutes per side or until golden brown.
 Continue until you have cooked all of the french toast.

 Serve with toppings of choice.
-We like to serve our vegan french toast with maple syrup, a touch of powdered sugar, and fresh strawberries.
+We like to serve our vegan french toast with vegan butter, maple syrup, a touch of powdered sugar, and fresh strawberries.

 It is important to use bread that is both sturdy and thick–we aim for a thickness of 3/4-1″.
 We like to use bread that is a few days old so that it has dried out and hardened up a bit.
 We recommend avoiding sandwich bread.
 This will ensure that your french toast does not get soggy or break apart!